 - 1. What are the key benefits of OKR?

 - 2. When should I start using OKRs?

 - 3. If I want to get started with OKRs right away, what should I do? (first timers)

-- 6. How can I structure OKRs to make them achievable?
+- 6. How should I structure OKRs?

 - 7. Where can I find examples of OKRs?

 - 8. KPIs vs KRs?
 What is the difference?
 How do they intertwine?

 - 9. What tool should I start using for OKRs?
 Spreadsheets vs. online automatic OKR software?

 - 10. Who should input and update the Objectives in the tool?